Back to California

 life-sustaining service

-Services like water, electricity, or gas that are needed for daily living.
+Services like water, electricity, or gas that are needed for daily living and safety in homes.

 Limits and Unknowns